 - Professionalism for Engineers*.

-*You will not study this module if you have completed the placement year.
+*You won't study this module if you complete the placement year.

 Plus one module from:

 - Digital Signal Processing